ankschoubey/old-blog/_posts/2021-05-04-compare-yourself.md

 toc: false
 layout: post
 comments: true
-description: Compare yourself to who you were yesterday
-categories: [philosophical, for-future-me, personal, draft]
+categories: [philosophical, for-future-me, personal]
 title: Compare yourself with who you were yesterday
 permalink: /compare/
 hide: true
 ---

-## Infinite Games
+## Games with no end goal

 I realized this when I was playing an iOS game called Mini Motorways.